 W.H.
 Shinn Memorial Bursary

 In memory of W.H.
-Shinn, for many years as a music teacher in Winnipeg, his son B. Franklyn Shinn, has established a bursary fund at the University of Manitoba.
-This fund will be available to a student of high musical promise who enters the degree program in the Marcel A. Desautels Faculty of Music.
-Preference will be given, where possible, to candidates who are performers on one of the standard orchestral instruments.
+Shinn, for many years a music teacher in Winnipeg, his son, B. Franklyn Shinn, has established a bursary fund at the University of Manitoba.
+From this fund, a bursary will be available to a student of high musical promise who enters the degree program in the Marcel A. Desautels

 William Danylchuk Bursary